jannismain/mkdocs-macros-includex/README.md

 ## Comparison to other tools

 ### snippets (pymdown-extensions)

+**tl;dr**

+- use *snippets* if you want to recursively include content
+- use *includex* if you want to include content within macros
+- use *includex* if you want to include sections without special markers

 The main use case this solves over *[snippets][]* is that it includes partial content (i.e. a section or block) from a file as-is (i.e. without the need for special markers).